-The critical element in Israel's appointment was that like Gentile peoples now, they had/have free will; the very element that Satan had abused in his own past rebellion, and had successfully persuaded Eve, followed by Adam to use in their disobedience to God's commands.
-As is made clear, Israel used the free will to go against Jehovah's teaching and wishes.
+The critical element in Israel's appointment was that like Gentile peoples now, they had/have free-will; the very element that Satan had abused in his own past rebellion, and had successfully persuaded Eve, followed by Adam to use in their disobedience to God's commands.
+As is made clear, Israel used the free-will to go against Jehovah's teaching and wishes.

 It was not God's wish that Aaron should die for his laxity, so He instigated the route to save him from death in his capacity of Priest (knowing Aaron's grief at the death of his sons, and the effect it was having on his performance, and His compassion for all humankind).
 This is tabulated in Lev.
 4:22, "When a ruler has sinned"; which also denotes one whom God has appointed.
 In this ritual described in Lev.
 4:22-26, this male goat is killed as "the sin offering" to God expiating the sin of the Priest, and restoring him to suitability for his Office.
 In this case Satan had attempted to thwart the future use of the Priesthood, in particular in the Kingdom Age; see: Ezekiel.

 The second he-goat which had been selected by "Urim and Thummim" to be the scapegoat, was presented alive before Jehovah, prior to being released deep in the wilderness, Lev.
 16:10.
-The Hebrew word for "for" in vs 8 and 10 is AZAZEL, which Ginsberg and Bullinger both conclude means "for Jehovah" (see: notes vs 8,10, and 22) which draws the conclusion that the scapegoat was not sent away in judgment or atonement, but in peace and liberty, as the first goat had cleared the iniquity by its death, but however, doomed to deep wilderness wanderings!
+The Hebrew word for "for" in vs 8 and 10 is AZAZEL, which Dr. Ginsberg and Dr. Bullinger both conclude means "for Jehovah" (see: notes vs 8,10, and 22) which draws the conclusion that the scapegoat was not sent away in judgment or atonement, but in peace and liberty, as the first goat had cleared the iniquity by its death, but however, doomed to deep wilderness wanderings!
 This satisfied the "rules of engagement" between Jehovah and Satan, "and all righteousness" as stated by our Lord prior to His water Baptism during the Dispensation of John the Baptist, necessary during the Age of the Jew prior to Acts 28:28.

-In the case of Aaron, he was the first to be appointed to Priesthood, and all the subsequent Priests were of his line, both Levites and Zadok, and latter having an elevated role in the Kingdom Age, Ezk.
+In the case of Aaron, he was the first to be appointed to Priesthood, and all the subsequent Priests were of his line, both Levites and Zadok, the latter having an elevated role in the Kingdom Age, Ezk.
 43:19 and 44:15, due to their faithfulness!